pilotier/kinematic3d/README.md

 ### Basic Kalman Filter Framework:
 The Kalman Filter contains 2 general steps:
-1. Prediction step -> using motion model and the state estimate from `t-1`, giving us a predicted state for `t`
+1. Prediction step -> using motion model and the state estimate from `t-1`, giving us a predicted state for `t` which we will call `t'`
 2. update step -> using observation model and prediction state, giving us final state estimate for `t`

 ### Kinematic3D Kalman Filter